-The Galesburg, Ill., native is a graduate of the University of Notre Dame.
-Weber and his wife, Claudia, reside in Nashville.
+A native of Galesburg, Ill., Pete holds two degrees from the University of Notre Dame.
+He and his wife Claudia, reside in Nashville.

 After retiring from the NHL following the 2002-03 season, Grimson returned to school, finished his undergraduate degree and earned a law degree from the University of Memphis in December of 2005.
 The Kamloops, British Columbia native then went to work as a labor lawyer for the NHLPA for two years before returning to Nashville to work as a defense attorney with Kay, Griffin, Enkema & Colbert, PLLC.